 Employer contribution rates are expressed as a percentage of the earnable salary of active members.
-In 2018, state and local employers contributed at a rate of 14.0 percent of earnable salary.
+In 2019, state and local employers contributed at a rate of 14.0 percent of earnable salary.
 These are the maximum employer contribution rates permitted by the Ohio Revised Code.
 Active member contributions do not fund health care.

 Each year, the OPERS Board determines the portion of the employer contribution rate that will be set aside to fund health care plans.
-The portion of employer contributions allocated to health care for members in the Traditional Pension Plan was 1.0 percent during calendar year 2017.
 As recommended by OPERS' actuary, the portion of employer contributions allocated to health care beginning January 1, 2018 decreased to 0 percent for both plans.
 The OPERS Board is also authorized to establish rules for the retiree or their surviving beneficiaries to pay a portion of the health care provided.
 Payment amounts vary depending on the number of covered dependents and the coverage selected.

-Notes to the Financial Statements For the Year Ended December 31, 2018
+Notes to the Financial Statements For the Year Ended December 31, 2019

 Employer contribution rates are actuarially determined and are expressed as a percentage of covered payroll.
-The District's contractually required contribution was \$0 for 2018.
+The District's contractually required contribution was \$0 for 2019.